pooryakhajouie/TSR-Package/README.md

 # Process protein data to generate key files
 process_protein_data(data_dir, input_files, chain=chain, output_option=output_option)
 ```
+Protein's chains are case-sensitive since there are chains with both lower and uppercase letters.

 ### Using a CSV file as Input
 You can pass a CSV file as input to process multiple PDB files with chain information.
 The CSV file should have the following format: